aakritis20/amazon-clone/README.md

 # amazon-clone
-created an amzon clone using html and css.
+created an amazon clone using html and css.